 Additionally, we improved the search function.
 When the search finds a match in a collapsed group, it will automatically expand the group to show the result.
 Similarly, we improved the markdown editor for the long text field and fixed two issues in a grouped view.

 In previous versions, SeaTable only supported three currencies: Euro, Dollar and Yuan.
 This meant that all those users who came from countries where none of these currencies were used were forced to choose one of these three when using a currency column.
 Sorry about that!
 But we have good news: With SeaTable 1.7 you can use any currency you can think of in the currency column.

 The payment column now has another format option: "Custom currency".
 If you select this, then you can define the currency of your choice.
 You can use abbreviations (e.g. CHF, SEK) as well as currency symbols (e.g. £, ₺ ).
 From now on, it is entirely your choice.
-For the sake of completeness, it should be mentioned: Of course, the currency can be set individually in each column.
+For the sake of completeness, it should be mentioned: of course, the currency in each column can be set individually.
 One column should be $ and the other CHF?
 Go ahead!

 Simple recording of date values